isomerpages/nlb-biblioasia/pages/Cathay Cinema.md

 <div style="background-color: white;">Advertisement of the opening film of the “air-cooled luxury” of Cathay cinema.<i> Image reproduced from Malaya Tribune, 26 September 1939, 3</i>.</div>

 #### World War II
 In 1941, Cathay Building was rented to the colonial government and the Malayan Broadcasting Corporation.
+The latter continued to broadcast updates of the war during the Japanese invasion, and the cinema screened its last movie before the British surrender on 15 February 1942.[^5]

 <img src="/images/Cathay/Cathay-1941.jpg">
 <div style="background-color: white;">Cathay Building, 1941. <i>Chung Shui Ken Collection, PictureSG, National Library, Singapore</i></div>

 After Singapore fell to the Japanese in 1942, the building became home to the Japanese broadcasting and propaganda departments.
-The broadcasting department began transmissions of Radio Syonan from Cathay building in March 1942.[^5]
+The broadcasting department began transmissions of Radio Syonan from Cathay building in March 1942.[^6]

-The daytime programme of Radio Syonan usually had Japanese lessons and songs for schools, while the evening programme included a segment for Japanese soldiers, as well as news and entertainment in Japanese, Hindustani, Malay, Tamil, Cantonese, Hokkien and English.[^6]
+The daytime programme of Radio Syonan usually had Japanese lessons and songs for schools, while the evening programme included a segment for Japanese soldiers, as well as news and entertainment in Japanese, Hindustani, Malay, Tamil, Cantonese, Hokkien and English.[^7]

 <img src="/images/Cathay/1942-syonan%20radio.jpg" style="width:50%" >
 <div style="background-color: white;">“Radio news”.
 Programme of Syonan Broadcasting Station. <i>Images reproduced from Syonan Shimbun, 28 June 1942,3;<i>Syonan Shimbun</i>, 26 July 1942, 2</i>.
 (From NewspaperSG) </div>

 #### Headquarters for SACSEA
 After the war, the Cathay Building became the headquarters for Admiral Louis Mountbatten, Supreme Allied Commander of Southeast Asia (SACSEA), from November 1945 to November 1946.
 The colonial government occupied six floors of the building.
-To commemorate the setting up of the SACSEA headquarters, Mountbatten presented a brass plaque to Mrs Loke Yew and Mr Loke Wan Tho, owners of Cathay Building.[^7]
+To commemorate the setting up of the SACSEA headquarters, Mountbatten presented a brass plaque to Mrs Loke Yew and Mr Loke Wan Tho, owners of Cathay Building.[^8]

 ![](/images/Cathay/plague-loke-yew-loke-wan-tho.jpg)
 <div style="background-color: white;">Left to right: Brass plaque with the logo of SACSEA (<i>Singapore Broadcasting Corporation Collection, courtesy of National Archives of Singapore</i>); Mrs Loke Yew (<i>Sir Percy McNeice Collection, courtesy of National Archives of Singapore</i>); Mr Loke Wan Tho (<i>Sir Percy McNeice Collection, courtesy of National Archives of Singapore</i>).</div>

 #### Civilian Use of the Building
 The cinema reopened in September 1945, but it was only in February 1949 that the colonial government vacated the building and Cathay Organisation regained full control.
 On 9 January 1954, Cathay Hotel started operations until 30 December 1970.
-After that, the space was converted into offices. [^8]
+After that, the space was converted into offices. [^9]

 ![loke 1948 cathay](/images/Cathay/cathay-1948.jpg)
 <div style="background-color: white;"><i>Image reproduced from “Loke Demands Release of Cathay,” Straits Times, 11 January 1948, 3</i>. </div>

 #### Redevelopment
-From the 1960s to 1990s, the building underwent various redevelopments, such as the expansion of the cinema from a single-screen to a multiplex in 1992.[^9]
+From the 1960s to 1990s, the building underwent various redevelopments, such as the expansion of the cinema from a single-screen to a multiplex in 1992.[^10]

 <img src="/images/Cathay/Cathay-1965.jpg" >
 <div style="background-color: white;">Cathay Building, 1965. <i>David Barker Collection, PictureSG, National Library, Singapore</i>.</div>